 Lemon Juice – Adding a small amount of lemon juice to your muffin batter can help keep them moist and also add a bright, tangy flavour that complements the blueberries.

-By incorporating some of these vegan ingredients into your muffin recipe, you can ensure that your muffins stay moist and delicious.
+By incorporating some of these vegan ingredients into your lemon and blueberry muffins recipe, you can ensure that your muffins stay moist and delicious.

 My Vegan Lemon & Blueberry Muffins

 - 2/3 Cup Caster Sugar

 - 1 Pinch Salt

 - 1 tsp Apple Cider Vinegar optional – to make vegan buttermilk

 - Juice of Half a Lemon